ohartl/webmum/README.md

 	unzip master.zip
 	mv master/ webmum/

 Configure your webserver.
-URL rewriting is required.
+URL rewriting to index.php is required.

+### Nginx

-For Nginx (webmum is located in subdirectory "webmum/"):
+Example configuration for Nginx (webmum is located in subdirectory "webmum/"):

 	server {
         listen       80;